Get immediate access to the latest insights into the UK's business ecosystem. Read the latest here

 Payment processing platforms largely fall under SaaS as a category, and the sector has proved lucrative in recent years: high-profile successes like that of PaymentSense, which provides credit and debit card machines to SMEs, take the average valuation of companies in the space to £14.7m.

-Other payment processing software companies include Azimo, which allows individuals to send money internationally via an app; Currencycloud, which operates on a similar basis but is aimed at companies working internationally; Yoyo Wallet, whose app operates payment processing alongside consumer loyalty rewards, and GoCardless, whom we profiled in September
+Other payment processing software companies include Azimo, which allows individuals to send money internationally via an app; Currencycloud, which operates on a similar basis but is aimed at companies working internationally; Yoyo Wallet, whose app operates payment processing alongside consumer loyalty rewards, and GoCardless.

 Blockchain